 |Growth in a recession||

 During a recession, resources are not fully utilized.
-Proper economic policies may be used to stimulate economic growth.
-(US, Germany before WWII) German unemployment rose to about 30% at the height of the Great Depression (1932).
+Proper economic policies may be adopted to stimulate economic growth.
+(US and Germany before WWII) German unemployment rose to about 30% at the height of the Great Depression (1932).

 Similarly, when resources are not mobile within an economy, infrastructure investment may increase mobility and stimulate economic growth (e.g., China, Roman Empire, US after WWII)